 JayaHe GVK New Museum inside the Mumbai CSIA(Chhatrapati Shivaji International Airport) narrates the story of India to its visitors through art and colours.
 The museum beautifully essays how Indians live and experience multiple eras at once through this country’s diversity and legacy.

 Disclaimer: The opinions expressed in this post are solely my own.
-I have not be compensated either in kind or cash to write this article.
+I have not been compensated either in kind or cash to write this article.
 All the photographs have been clicked by me and cannot be used in any form on other platforms by the readers.

 Readers of my blog would know that I have a penchant for art, architecture, culture and heritage.
 So, when I read about the ‘JayaHe GVK New Museum’ for the first time on social media, it immediately struck a chord with me.